apache/doris/docs/en/extending-doris/doris-on-es.md

 }
 ```

-Because the first field type of k4 is `text`, when data is imported, it will perform word segmentation processing according to the word segmentator set by k4 (if it is not set, it is the standard word segmenter) to get three Term of doris, on, and es, as follows ES analyze API analysis：
+Because the first field type of k4 is `text`, when data is imported, it will perform word segmentation processing according to the word segmentator set by k4 (if it is not set, it is the standard word segmenter) to get three Term of doris, on, and es, as follows ES analyze API analysis:

 ```
 POST /_analyze